-We are pleased to announce James Parris as a keynote speaker at The Staycation this June.
+We were thrilled to have James Parris as a keynote speaker at The Staycation in 2019.
 He is a Performance and Behavioural Change Specialist and he has a wealth of knowledge to help you achieve success in all aspects of your life.
 We caught up with him to get the low down on dating with confidence.

 James, you’ve worked as an elite rowing coach since 2003, tell us a bit more about how you’re bridging the gap and using your expertise to help coach people who aren’t athletes.

 Yes, I’ve been asked this a few times as initially it doesn’t seem to be a natural progression.

 What I’m best at as a rowing coach is teaching people that all performance is a process.
 There’s a very specific process an athlete has to go through to be a good rower – whether that’s the process of building fitness and strength, the technical process of taking the “perfect” rowing stroke or the process of getting the most out of yourself both physically and mentally during competition.